Urge taking a critical perspective to international research on schools

-"Municipal managers, head teachers and teachers have recieved more and more information about student performance over the past decade.
+"Municipal managers, head teachers and teachers have received more and more information about student performance over the past decade.
 Knowledge of how the data should be used is nonetheless limited," explains Tine S. Prøitz.
 She is associate professor at the University College of Southeast Norway and one of the researchers behind the study.

 The team has reviewed English, German and Scandinavian research.
 They have seen that the students' perspectives are barely included in the research.

-"The studies largely deal with the structure and organisation of student perfomance, but less about how the teachers actually use the data in practice and which problems they encounter," says researcher Guri Skedsmo at the University of Oslo.
+"The studies largely deal with the structure and organisation of student performance, but less about how the teachers actually use the data in practice and which problems they encounter," says researcher Guri Skedsmo at the University of Oslo.